The Uncertainty Principle in the Presence of Quantum Memory

-{\bf The uncertainty principle~\cite{Heisenberg27} lies at the heart of quantum theory, illuminating a dramatic difference with classical mechanics.
-The principle bounds the uncertainties of the outcomes of any two observables on a system in terms of the expectation value of their commutator.
-It implies that an observer cannot predict the outcomes of two incompatible measurements to arbitrary precision.
-However, this implication is only valid if the observer does not possess a quantum memory, an unrealistic assumption in light of recent technological advances~\cite{JulsgaardQuantumMemory}.
-In this work we strengthen the uncertainty principle to one that applies even if the observer has a quantum memory.
-We provide a lower bound on the uncertainty of the outcomes of two measurements which depends on the entanglement between the system and the quantum memory.
-We expect our uncertainty principle to have widespread use in quantum information theory, and describe in detail its application to quantum cryptography.}
+{\bf The uncertainty principle, originally formulated by Heisenberg~\cite{Heisenberg27}, dramatically illustrates the difference between classical and quantum mechanics.
+The principle bounds the uncertainties about the outcomes of two incompatible measurements, such as position and momentum, on a particle.
+It implies that one cannot predict the outcomes for both possible choices of measurement to arbitrary precision, even if information about the preparation of the particle is available in a classical memory.
+However, if the particle is prepared entangled with a quantum memory, a device which is likely to soon be available~\cite{JulsgaardQuantumMemory}, it is possible to predict the outcomes for both measurement choices precisely.
+In this work we strengthen the uncertainty principle to incorporate this case, providing a lower bound on the uncertainties which depends on the amount of entanglement between the particle and the quantum memory.
+We detail the application of our result to witnessing entanglement and to quantum key distribution.}

-Uncertainty relations constrain the potential knowledge an observer can have about the physical properties of a system.
-Although classical theory does not limit the knowledge an observer can simultaneously have about arbitrary properties of a particle, such a limit does exist in quantum theory, where, for example, the position and momentum cannot be simultaneously known.
-This lack of knowledge has been termed uncertainty, and was quantified by Heisenberg using the standard deviation.\footnote{For observable $\obs$, we denote its standard deviation $\Delta\obs:=\sqrt{\langle\obs^2\rangle-\langle\obs\rangle^2}$, where $\langle \obs\rangle$ denotes the expectation value of $\obs$.} For two observables, $\obs$ and $\obst$, the resulting bound on the uncertainty can be expressed in terms of the commutator~\cite{Robertson}:
+Uncertainty relations constrain the potential knowledge one can have about the physical properties of a system.
+Although classical theory does not limit the knowledge we can simultaneously have about arbitrary properties of a particle, such a limit does exist in quantum theory.
+Even with a complete description of its state, it is impossible to predict the outcomes of all possible measurements on the particle.
+This lack of knowledge, or uncertainty, was quantified by Heisenberg~\cite{Heisenberg27} using the standard deviation (which we denote by $\Delta\obs$ for an observable $\obs$).
+If the measurement on a given particle is chosen from a set of two possible observables, $\obs$ and $\obst$, the resulting bound on the uncertainty can be expressed in terms of the commutator~\cite{Robertson}:

-Inspired by information theory, uncertainty has since been quantified using the Shannon Entropy~\cite{Shannon49}.
-The first uncertainty relations of this type were by Bia{\l}ynicki-Birula and Mycielski~\cite{BiaMyc75} and Deutsch~\cite{deutsch}.
-Later, Maassen and Uffink~\cite{MaaUff88} improved Deutsch's result to show that
+In an information-theoretic context, it is more natural to quantify uncertainty in terms of entropy rather than the standard deviation.
+Bia{\l}ynicki-Birula and Mycielski~\cite{BiaMyc75} derived entropic uncertainty relations for position and momentum and Deutsch~\cite{deutsch} later proved a relation that holds for any pair of observables.
+Subsequently, Kraus~\cite{kraus} conjectured an improvement of Deutsch's result which was later proven by Maassen and Uffink~\cite{MaaUff88}.
+The improved relation is